NobodysNightmare/screeps-ai/README.md

 Optional parameters (in memory):

+* `dismantlerCount`: Number of dismantler creeps to spawn (default 1)
 * `useHeal`: Spawn a healer for each attacker.
 * `useTough`: Use configurations on attackers and healers that include tough parts to make healing more efficient.
 * `timeout`: If specified, the operation will be terminated after the given amount of ticks
 * `terminateAfter`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation

+#### Attacking a controller

+Spawns a creep to attack a controller.

+    Operation.createOperation("downgrade", { supportRoom: "roomName", targetRoom: "roomName" })

 ### Claiming a room